 Divi is one of those themes/page builders, that users seem to either love or hate.
-One of the main advantages of the Divi builder is that although it is an agnostic page builder and can be used with mostly any WordPress theme, it was originally built for the Divi theme itself.
+One of the main advantages of the Divi builder is that although it is an agnostic page builder and can be used with most WordPress themes, it was originally built for the Divi theme itself.
 So updates of both the theme and page builder perfectly coincide with each other.

 Another advantage of Divi is that they bundle the plug-in with their theme and not separately.
 This doesn’t seem to inflate the price in comparison to Elementor and I believe it’s Divi’s way to pull users into their world.

 Now, I know you might be thinking, I don’t need the theme since I work with different themes, etc. However, the advantages of working with one theme, one page builder specifically built for that theme, and becoming an expert on it are too numerous to list here.

 Elementor’s rise in the WordPress page builder, the plug-in universe has been nothing short of meteoric.
 It is now used on over 1 million websites and counting.
 This is in just under 2 years and for good reason.

 Elementor is not only simplistic in design, but it’s also very intuitive and easy to use.
-This makes it ideal for first time WordPress users.
+This makes it ideal for first time WordPress website users.